For a quick reference guide, please see our COVID-19 summary article.

 On 18 March 2020, the details of a much larger cohort of 171 children with confirmed COVID-19, and evaluated in a hospital setting was published as a letter in the New England Journal of Medicine.
 Ground-glass opacities were seen in one-third of the total, whereas almost 16% of children had no imaging features of pneumonia 91.

 Initial work on patients in China suggests that lung ultrasound may be useful in the evaluation of critically ill COVID-19 patients 55.
 The following patterns have been observed, tending to have a bilateral and posterobasal predominance:

 - irregular, thickened pleural line with scattered discontinuities 63

 - subpleural consolidations

-- can be associated with a discrete, localised pleural effusion
+- can be associated with a discrete, localized pleural effusion

-- relatively avascular with colour flow Doppler interrogation
+- relatively avascular with color flow Doppler interrogation

-- pneumonic consolidation typically associated with preservation of flow or hyperaemia 65
+- pneumonic consolidation typically associated with preservation of flow or hyperemia 65

 - alveolar consolidation